Skip to content

 Ceiling Height and Characteristics

-Additionally, the type of ceiling materials matters.
-Combustible materials like wood or certain types of insulation may require greater clearance distances compared to non-combustible options like concrete or metal to ensure safe operation.
+The ceiling material also plays a vital role in determining safe placement.
+Combustible materials like wood or certain insulation types typically require greater distances compared to non-combustible options such as concrete or metal.

 Ventilation and Airflow